Ivan-Krul/GraphEditor/README.md

         seto - set origin node (to...)
-        remp - remove a node and removing all references to the node (is...) reme - remove an edge between origin and a node (from origin to...) remm - rename the current node
+        remp - remove a node and removing all references to the node (is...) reme - remove an edge between origin and a node (from origin to...) renm - rename the current node
-        list - listing all nodes and costs which are adjacent to the origin node dict - shows a dictionary of names and it's translation to their indexes save - saves graph in .grf using custom Python scripts load - loads graph from .grf using custom Python scripts tmpo - saves as cache for performance tmpi - loads cache from command 'tmpo' or from 'load' with debug flag newf - creates a function was for argument list and saves in .func lstf - list loadedd functions
+        list - list all nodes and costs which are adjacent to the origin node dict - shows a dictionary of names and it's translation to their indexes save - saves graph in .grf using custom Python scripts load - loads graph from .grf using custom Python scripts clir - clears the screen
+        help - shows help for navigating the program rset - resets graph to empty graph lsta - list whole graph with all edges of nodes tmpi - saves as cache for performance tmpo - loads cache from command 'tmpo' or from 'load' with debug flag newf - creates a function was for argument list and saves in .func lstf - list loadedd functions
         call - call a function, which execute all from argument list reff - refresh functions from .func
+        newv - create a variable
-        clir - clears the screen
+        remv - remove the variable
-        rset - resets graph to empty graph exit - exit
+        lstv - list all variables
+        renv - rename a variable
+        setv - set variable's value with it's data type outv - output a single variable ($ before variable name) incv - increment a single variable as index ($ before variable name) decv - decrement a single variable as index ($ before variable name) file - extract commands from file and execute them exit - exit

 Also exists custom arguments:
         [--version | -v]  - get a version
-        [-d]              - enter to debug mode (cache wouldn't be erased) [-h | --help]     - shows help for navigating the program [--argument | -a] - enter to argument mode (you can write all commands in arguments separated by space (for names as indexes you have to type 'n' and space before actual name))
+        [-d]              - enter to debug mode (cache wouldn't be erased) [-h | --help]     - shows help for navigating the program [--argument | -a] - enter to argument mode (you can write all commands in arguments separated by space (for names as indexes it recognise automatically))
+        [-ssa]            - you can type your input using a single string argument (f.e. -ssa "newp A newp B ...")

 In argument mode:
         [-i] - alias to "load"
         [-o] - alias to "save"
         [-temp [i | o]] - alias to "tmpi" or "tmpo"

+Also for variables:
+        [$(existing variable's name)] - insert variable's value right in to fields
 ```

 Installing